Latest govt jobs » SSC CGL 2024 » SSC CGL Syllabus

 be provided by the Regional Offices of the Commission.

-DEST will be mandatory for all posts. however, it will be qualifying in nature.
+DEST will be mandatory for all posts.
+However, it will be qualifying in nature.

-Books to Prepare for SSC CGL 2024
+Books to Prepare for the SSC CGL Exam

 Subject Books